 The typical resting position of Leconte's Haploa makes it look like a isosceles triangle.
 It holds its black and white wings flat and they touch each other all down the length of the body.
 This creates a thick black midline that splits halfway down the length of the moth, angling toward the wing tips.
 The overall effect looks like an upside-down 'Y' on the back of the moth.
 Each forewing is bordered in black with exception to the wing tips.
 This clear and unique mark, however, is not the only variation that this moth has.
 Some individuals have black angled lines reaching in from the outer edge.
 Others are mostly black with white spots on them.
 Still others lack much black coloring at all and appear almost completely white.
-These wild variations within this species makes it very difficult to accurately identify one, especially if it resembles the Confused Haploa or the Reversed Haploa.
+These wild variations within the species make it very difficult to accurately identify one, especially if it resembles the Confused Haploa or the Reversed Haploa.
 All Leconte's Haploa Moths have an orange head with black eyes.
 Legs are dark on one side and light on the other, like arms that get an uneven tan in the summer.

 Females lay spherical yellow eggs on the leaves of host plants.
 Caterpillars are black with a thin yellow line down the back and thick yellow lines on each side.
 The entire body is covered in short spiky hairs.
 The face and head are black.
 This species feeds on an assortment of tree and shrub leaves including apple, peach, and blackberry.
 Look for activity from both adult and caterpillar from late spring through the summer.